yaliboi/Backslash-Train-Ticket/README.md

-i'm going on the assumption that there are no circular refrences beacuse that would make checking if a route starts with or ends with impossible. as for the frontend, very simple filtering and visualising the graph using a library. once i finish all the filtering, all i have to do is reconvert the filtered object to a format that the front can handle, and its done!
+i'm going on the assumption that there are no circular refrences beacuse that would make checking if a route starts with or ends with impossible. as for the frontend, very simple filtering and visualising the graph using a library. once i finish all the filtering, all i have to do is reconvert the filtered object to a format that the front can handle, and its done! from the project requirments it seems like this needs to be in a single repository, so i'm doing it with turborepo, it has a lot of features but i'm mainly using it in order to run the front and the back at once, and to share common types. it seems like some of the edge's connections do not exist for example there is no such node as "assurance-service", so i will ignore them.